Onofre-Portfolio/simple-chat/README.md

-# Test task for Ahrefs
+Simple one-on-one chat with sockets
 ## About

-I must develop a simple chat application with the following requirements:
+Requirements:
 - [x] A client mode.
 - [x] A server mode.
 - [x] The server should wait for and listen to incoming connections.